digitalcredentials/docs/identity/issuer_demo_id.md

 # Associating a signing key with a demo issuer identity

-The [did:web decentralized identifier (DID) method](https://w3c-ccg.github.io/did-method-web/) provides a simple way to start experimenting with the DCC standard.
+The [did:web decentralized identifier (DID) method](https://w3c-ccg.github.io/did-method-web/) provides a simple way to start experimenting with VC/DID standards.
 This method allows bootstrapping trust using a web domain’s existing reputation.

 Many aspects of the DCC open standard works with any DID method, but verifiers/relying parties may not accept all DID methods.
 You should be very careful to consider the threat model of the method you choose.